 Pompeian Lip Stick: “Makes beautiful, firm and youthful looking lips.
 Prevents chapped lips.
 Each Pompeian Lip Stick has a chisel point.
 Delicately perfumed.
 Color stays on unusually long.”
 Shades: Rose Petal tint or untinted.

 Pompeian Fragrance (Talcum Powder): “Everyone will find this talc most delightful.
 Delicately perfumed and made of only the highest grade talc.
 You will find it bringing comfort to your tired overheated body.
 Men will find it gives a soothing finishing touch to their shaves.”

 As Pompeian was now in the make-up business, disparaging references to ‘grease’, ‘powders’, ‘paints’ and ‘make-up’ ceased.
 The original massage cream was now out on a limb, as there was no easy way to integrate it with the other skin care products.
 Consequently, it was often dropped from advertising aimed at women.

 The new cosmetic range required a few other adjustments.
 After 1916 advertising shifted from newspapers to women’s magazines such as ‘The Ladies Home Journal’, ‘Good Housekeeping’, ‘The American Magazine’, ‘Harper’s Magazine’, and ‘McCall’s Magazine’.
 Although more expensive this allowed the company to target women using coloured pictures in a format specifically designed for them.

 As well as promotion, advertising in women’s magazines also enabled the company to provide women with advice on how Pompeian products were to be used and coordinated with each other.
-Many women in the 1920s were new to cosmetics and needed advice.
+Many women in the 1920s were new to cosmetics, so this was welcome advice.